 Have you ever enjoyed a concert from start to finish?

 On Tuesday the 14th of March at Melbourne’s Rod Laver Arena, I attended Rod Stewart’s ‘The Hits!
-Australia Tour’ with Cyndi Lauper and Aussie acclaimed rock singer Jon Stevens as supports.
+Australia Tour’, proudly presented by Live Nation Australia, with Cyndi Lauper and Aussie acclaimed rock singer Jon Stevens as supports.
 And it was a damn good time indeed.

 First up, Jon Stevens provided powerful vocals and sung set which consisted of songs from his time in INXS and Noiseworks.
 By the end of his brief set, ending with ‘Touch’, which I was surprised that I knew, I wanted to see more.
 I’m definitely making a mental note to try see him on his own headlining tour in the future.